livewire/livewire/docs/actions.md

 </button>
 ```

-In this example, when the button is clicked, the `sortAsc` property in the component will toggle between `true` and `false`.
+In this example, when the button is clicked, the `$sortAsc` property in the component will toggle between `true` and `false`.

 ### `$dispatch`